 Building relationships with students is important from the start.
-Here are 6 ways teachers can connect with students in the classroom before and on the first day.
+Here are six ways teachers can connect with students in the classroom before and on the first day.

-Build Relationships with Students Before the First Day of School
+Build Rapport and Student Engagement Before the First Day of School

-Smiles, giggles, and high fives are a few of the wonderful things you might see on the first day of school, but you also might catch a glimpse of nerves, frowns, and tears.
-Many students come to the first day of school with a mix of emotions.
+Smiles, giggles, and high-fives are a few of the beautiful things you might see on the first day of class, but you also might catch a glimpse of nerves, frowns, and tears.
+Many students come to the first day of school with mixed emotions.
 As educators, we know the importance of building relationships with students at the sound of the first bell.

-What if there were ways to start building relationships with students before the first day of school?
-Here are a few ways you can build relationships with students before and on the first day of school so that you can turn those frowns and tears into smiles and giggles.
+What if there were ways to build relationships with students before the first day of school?
+Here are a few ways you can build relationships with students before and on the first day of school so that you can turn those frowns and tears into smiles and motivation.

 1. Handwritten Notes

-One way to start building relationships with students before the first day of school is to take the time to prepare a handwritten note for each of your students.
-Address the envelope and note to the student welcoming him/her to your class and drop it in the mail.
-We all know what it feels like to receive a piece of mail, so you can imagine the joy your students will feel when they are welcomed into your classroom with a personal touch.
+One way to start building relationships with students before the first day of school is to prepare a handwritten note or postcard for each of your students.
+Address the envelope and letter to the student welcoming them to your class, and drop it in the mail.
+We all know what it feels like to receive a piece of mail, so you can imagine your students’ joy when they are welcomed into your classroom with a personal touch.

-Step it up: Make a phone call home, inform the families of your intentions, and then speak personally to the student to welcome them to your class.
+Step it up: Call home, inform the families of your intentions, and then speak personally to the students to welcome them to your class.

 2. Introduce Yourself

-Step it up: Use your computer, phone or iPad to record a welcome video for your families.
-Send this in an email message before the first day of school.
+Step it up: Record a welcome video for your families using your computer, phone, or iPad.
+Send this video via email before the first day of school.

 3. Questionnaire or Letter From Families

-Step it up: Provide these questions in an electronic format, such as a Google form, so that you have the results in a timely manner.
+Step it up: Provide these questions in an electronic format, such as a Google form, so that you have the results promptly.
 Check out these tips to communicate with parents effectively from day one.

 Build Relationships with Students on the First Day of School